koladilip/sigl-studio/docs/features/aliasing.md

-# SITL Aliasing System
+# SIGL Aliasing System

 ## Overview

-The SITL Aliasing System provides a powerful mechanism for creating shortcuts, references, and reusable entity definitions.
-This system enables developers to create more maintainable and readable SITL code by allowing entities to be referenced by custom names, grouped into collections, and reused across different contexts.
+The SIGL Aliasing System provides a powerful mechanism for creating shortcuts, references, and reusable entity definitions.
+This system enables developers to create more maintainable and readable SIGL code by allowing entities to be referenced by custom names, grouped into collections, and reused across different contexts.

 ## Core Principles